Executive Chairman & Chief Executive Officer

 John served on the Board of Directors for The Walt Disney Company (2004-2019) and Wells Fargo & Co.
 (2006-2018).
 He is also active in the not-for-profit community, and is a trustee of Caltech, board member of the National Committee on U.S.-China Relations, member of CFR, national trustee of The First Tee and Governor of the San Francisco Symphony.

 Chief Revenue Officer

 Steve Capelli is the Chief Revenue Officer responsible for coordinating revenue generating processes and cross functional synergies to improve operational efficiency and drive revenue growth across BlackBerry.
-Steve will also be responsible for our Licensing and Radar business units as well as pricing and sales compensation to support field operations.
+Steve is also responsible for our Licensing and Radar business units as well as sales compensation to support field operations.
 Previously, Steve was Chief Financial Officer responsible for all aspects of BlackBerry’s financial operations.

 Steve has 25 years of executive experience leading finance and operations organizations in the software and technology industry.

 Prior to joining BlackBerry, Steve was President of Worldwide Field Operations at Sybase with responsibility for more than $1 billion in annual revenue.
 Steve also led international operations at Sybase as General Manager with responsibility for sales, operations, finance, customer support, marketing and human resources.
 Prior to Sybase, Steve was Chief Financial Officer of Siemens Pyramid.
 Earlier in his career, he served in controllership roles at Digital Equipment Corporation, Unisys Corporation and WR Grace and Company.